 Using what they have learnt during the sessions, students produce a creative response entitled 'The future we want'.
 Students could choose to produce artwork, a short presentation or film which could then be used to create a classroom display or showcased at a school awareness raising event.

-WWF want your students' voices to be heard, so get them creating, and share their visions with us, we'd love to see them!
-Send to schools@wwf.org.uk
+WWF want your students' voices to be heard, so don't forget to share their visions with us, we'd love to see them!
+Email us at schools@wwf.org.uk